willfrew/node-random-org/README.md

 anything else for that matter!).

 ## License
 MIT.
-Use it, fork it, contribute - I dare ya!
+Fork it - I dare ya!